NitaiEdelberg/Ai-Tetris/README.md

 - **Complexity of Board Evaluation:** Unlike static board games, Tetris requires an AI to analyze an ever-changing board state, making it difficult to find universally optimal strategies.

-- **Computational Efficiency:** Since new pieces appear continuously and must be placed in real-time, the AI must operate within strict time constraints to ensure smooth gameplay without lag.
+- **Computational Efficiency:** Since new pieces appear continuously and must be placed in real time, the AI must operate within strict time constraints to ensure smooth gameplay without lag.

 ---